Wtower/django-ninecms/README.rst

 - Easy to start up AND customize a project
 - Inspired by Drupal node model architecture
 - Obviously uses the Django web framework on Python
+- Quality: hate bugs; also test coverage is 100%

 Features
 --------